 Due to the nature of bullying and victims often targeted, bullying can often fall under the criteria of a hate crime, violate the Oklahoma Computer Crimes Act and also be prosecuted as assault.

-Fry & Elder’s trio of Tulsa school bullying attorneys Egan, Rivas and Henry are well versed in the complexities and seriousness of bullying and cyberbullying.
+Fry & Elder’s trio of Tulsa school bullying attorneys Egan and Rivas are well versed in the complexities and seriousness of bullying and cyberbullying.

 Egan grew up in Tulsa and is licensed to practice in Connecticut and New York, along with Oklahoma.